• Products

 McKinsey is *Still* Talking about Engineering Productivity, and That's a Good Thing

-This past May, author Chandra Gnanasambandam released an updated take on the topic, where he double-downs on McKinsey’s positions on measuring software engineering productivity.
+Author Chandra Gnanasambandam released an updated take on the topic this past May, where he double-downs on McKinsey’s positions on measuring software engineering productivity.
 And I have to say, I’m happy to see it.
 I also felt it fitting to update my original piece with additional insights I’ve gained over the past year.

 As I noted in my original response, Shubha Nabar, Matthew Tovbin, and I co-founded Faros AI to transform engineering into a data-driven discipline.
 McKinsey’s strongest critics were those who view software development as an art, exempt from the scrutiny of CFOs and corporate strategists.
 We have always taken a different approach.

-As senior managers at LinkedIn, Microsoft, and Salesforce, the three of us had to become experts at building business cases for additional budget, headcount, infrastructure, or training.
+As senior managers at LinkedIn, Microsoft, and Salesforce, we were forced to become experts at building business cases for additional budget, headcount, infrastructure, or training.
 We had to demonstrate engineering’s accomplishments and impact on corporate outcomes through data-driven narratives.
-And we had to become adept at justifying engineering spend, headcount, and efficiency to the C-Suite and the Board.
+We had to become adept at justifying engineering spend, headcount, and efficiency to the C-Suite and the Board.

 But it was never easy to pull together the data or insights we needed, hence Faros AI was born.
 And I have to say, our timing was perfect.